firemodels/test_bundles/README_SMV.md

-# test_bundles
+# smokeview test bundles
-This page will contain informaion on smokeview test bundles.
+This page will contain information on smokeview test bundles.